Mauren

 Mauren (/de-CH/; High Alemannic: Muura) is a municipality in Liechtenstein that is situated in the north of the country.
 It has a population of 4,401.
 The Curta mechanical calculator was produced by Contina AG, in Mauren.

 Geography

-The municipality includes the hamlet of Schaanwald, which has a train station on the Feldkirch-Buchs line.
+Mauren borders the Liechtenstein municipalities of Eschen and Schellenberg, as well as the Austrian state of Vorarlberg.
+The municipality includes the hamlet of Schaanwald, which has the Schaanwald railway station on the Feldkirch-Buchs line.
 The forests of Bauwald and Maurerberg, east of Schaanwald, take up a third of the municipality's area.

 History

 During antiquity, a Roman road (from Bregenz to Milan) crossed what is now known as Mauren.
 The location was already inhabited in these times.

 It was first mentioned as "Muron" in documents from 1178.
 There is a memorial to the Liechtenstein educator and historian Peter Kaiser (1793–1864) located in the municipality.

 Since 1905, Mauren has existed as a church community.
 It was the first municipality in Liechtenstein to receive electricity in 1906.

 Politics

 Mauren is locally administered by the mayor and a 10-person municipal council, elected every four years since 1975.
 The incumbent mayor is Peter Frick, since 2023.